CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

                                                                                     er12 server23 server
                                                                                     24

-Optionally, you can output the results in JSON format:
+Optionally, use the `json` option to output the results in JSON format.

     cumulus@server11:~$ netq show kubernetes cluster json
     {